How Long Does Tramadol Stay In Your System?

 • Overall health

 Tramadol is a fast-acting pain medication that usually takes effect within thirty minutes to one hour of oral administration.
 Tramadol typically reaches its peak concentration in the bloodstream within two hours of administration.
-Consequently, individuals are likely to encounter side effects such as pain relief (analgesia) and drowsiness during the initial one to two hours after taking tramadol.
+Consequently, individuals are likely to encounter side effects such as pain relief (analgesia) and drowsiness during the initial one to two hours after taking tramadol

-Factors that influence onset of medication include:
+Factors that influence the onset of medication include:

 • Metabolism